-If you decide not to breastfeed, or are unable to breastfeed, commercial iron-fortified
+If you decide not to breastfeed, or you are unable to breastfeed, commercial iron-fortified

-formulas can give your baby the nutrition he or she needs.
+formulas can give your baby the nutrition they need.
 Infant formulas have the right

 amounts of protein, calories, fat, vitamins, and minerals for growth.
-However,
+But formula

-formula does not contain the immune factors that are in breastmilk.
+doesn't contain the immune factors that are in breastmilk.
 The immune factors in breastmilk

-help prevent infections and other health conditions throughout a baby's
+help prevent infections and other health conditions throughout a baby's life.

-Infants who take enough iron-fortified infant formula usually don’t need vitamin and
+Infants who take enough infant formula fortified with iron usually don’t need vitamin

-D supplementation for all babies drinking formula until they are drinking
+D supplementation for all babies drinking formula.
+This is until they are drinking

-at least

-32 ounces a day.
+at least 27 ounces a day.
 Fluoride supplements are recommended for babies whose primary

 water supply is not fluoridated.
-Check with your baby's healthcare provider about vitamin
+Check with your baby's healthcare provider about

 Types of infant formula

-Specialized formulas.
-There are special formulas for babies who are premature or who
+Special formulas.
+There are special formulas for babies who are premature or who have certain rare

 Helpful hints for feeding your baby